Kipper-Lang/Kipper/CONTRIBUTING.md

 As Kipper is a statically and strongly typed language, types must be checked at compile time to ensure the program can execute without issues.

-Kipper handles type checking for a single `CompilableASTNode` in its `semanticTypeChecking` function, which is called after the general semantic analysis function.
-There all possible type issues should be checked for to avoid issues during code generation or execution.
+Kipper handles type checking for a single `CompilableASTNode` in a nodes `primarySemanticTypeChecking()` function implementation, which is called after `primarySemanticAnalysis()`.
+There all possible type issues should be checked for to avoid issues during code generation or execution and the `CompilableASTNode.typeData` filled to ensure the correct type metadata is available to other nodes as well.

 To assert types and throw proper errors, you can easily do that using the `KipperTypeChecker`, which is explained more in-depth [here](#throwing-semantic-errors).

-#### Updating target specific semantic checks
+#### Target specific semantic checks

 In case that a target (targets are for example TypeScript) has specific semantic logic that must be upheld, a `KipperTargetSemanticAnalyser` is used, which can do additional checks on specific AST nodes.
 Each program